NVIDIA/TensorRT-LLM/examples/llama/README.md

 Please refer to https://huggingface.co/docs/transformers/model_doc/llama2#transformers.LlamaConfig.rope_scaling for more details.

 ### Long context length
-To use the model with Long context lengths, it is necessary to add `--multi_block_mode` in the build command to enable faster decoding in multihead attention.
+To use the model with Long context lengths, it is necessary to add `--multi_block_mode` in the build command to enable faster decoding in multi-head attention.

 A few LLaMA models are fine-tuned for long context length that TRT-LLM can support today.
 For example https://huggingface.co/Yukang/LongAlpaca-70B employs rotary scaling plus fine-tuning to support up to 32K context length.
 The following show the steps for running LongAlpaca-70B in TRT-LLM: